oath

 Case Title Lower Court Docketed Status Flags Tags Question Presented

 23-520 Titus Thompson v.
-United States Second Circuit 2023-11-16 Denied Response Waived fourth-amendment illinois-v-gates informant-reliability oath probable-cause totality-of-circumstances warrant warrant-issuance Whether the 'totality of the circumstances' standard for evaluating informant reliability has been undermined
+United States Second Circuit 2023-11-16 Denied Response Waived fourth-amendment illinois-v-gates informant-reliability oath probable-cause totality-of-circumstances warrant warrant-issuance Whether the bottom has fallen out of the "totality of the circumstances" standard established by Illinois v.
+Gates, 462 U.S. 213 (1983) for evaluating…

 22-5046 James R. Butler v.
-Florida Florida 2022-07-07 Denied Response WaivedRelisted (2)IFP confrontation-clause constitutional-rights criminal-procedure due-process foreign-witness oath oath-validity witness-testimony Whether the oath of a State's witness is valid in a criminal proceeding when the witness is testifying from a foreign country by video-satellite trans…
+Florida Florida 2022-07-07 Denied Response WaivedRelisted (2)IFP confrontation-clause constitutional-rights criminal-procedure due-process foreign-witness oath oath-validity witness-testimony QUESTION A: Is the oath of the State's witness invalid in a criminal proceeding when that witness testifying from a foreign country by video-satellite…

 21-592 Jeffrey Isaacs v.
 USC Keck School of Medicine, et al. Ninth Circuit 2021-10-22 Denied Response Waived contract-interpretation decade-and-a-half Gibson-Dunn inconsistent-positions judicial-estoppel legal-ethics medical-license oath settlement-agreement USC whistleblower-claims Under the doctrine of judicial estoppel, should the lower courts have upheld the sanctity of the oath and estopped USC and Gibson Dunn from arguing in…